On taking the plunge—and being vulnerable

 These men often discover that physical training and caring for themselves to become their best versions feel incredible.

-The truth was that I wasn't that guy anymore.
-I was out—and I felt the motivation to get all out.
+I was out—and motivated to get all out.
 I felt vulnerable.
 But I was doing the right thing.
 Just fucking do it, I told myself.
-Contemplate what you feel like doing—and do it.
+Think of what you feel like doing—and do it.

 Throughout my life, I've mostly loved what I do.
 So things usually come naturally to me, and so does working hard to become great, which makes me grow.